 Traditional IRA

 A traditional IRA lets you invest pre-tax income into an account that will grow tax-deferred.
 The money is not taxed until you withdraw it.
-You can withdraw funds after age 59.5.
+You can withdraw funds after the age of 59.5.

 Putting money into a Traditional IRA lowers the amount of taxable income for the year you made the contribution.
 Not only does it lower you adjusted gross income, doing so can help you qualify for other tax breaks like student loan interest deductions or child tax credits.